Should I buy a riser recliner chair?

 If you think a riser recliner might be for you, read our guide to buying the best riser recliner.

 Alternatively, if you don't think a riser recliner chair will be necessary, but you'd like more information on the most comfortable and practical sitting arrangements for older people, check out the Which?
-Elderly Care guide to sitting comfortably and safely.
+Later Life Care guide to choosing the right chair.

 Riser recliner chairs - how much will I pay?